Tang-855/3D-Seg/README.md

 source update.sh
 source install.sh
 ```
-Cuda-11.3 is required.
-Modify the `install.sh` if a different cuda version is used.
+If the above command fails to install successfully, please open the `install.sh` and follow the steps to install manually.
 See [Install](docs/index.md) for detail.